Analysis of spatial and temporal data

 There are interfaces to optiSLang (SoS nodes) and a plugin for ANSYS Mechanical.

 - SoS for ANSYS: Apply mesh morphing inside ANSYS Mechanical

 - Standalone SoS ROM Viewer for 3D variation analysis

 - Direct visualization of changes in geometry and their invoked changes in structural performance (stresses, strains etc.)

 - New algorithm for estimating F-CoP[Total] and sensitivity indices in FMOP

 - New backend (beta option) for approximation model with FMOP

-SoS for ANSYS
+SoS Plugin for ANSYS WB

 Software on Demand and Licenses for academic institutes

 SoS is also available as Software on Demand in Germany, Austria and Switzerland.
 This service enables demand-oriented and billing-specific use with the latest software version.
 For further information please contact our support.